 ON THIS PAGE: You will find information about the number of people who are diagnosed with thymoma and thymic carcinoma each year.
 You will also read general information on surviving these diseases.
 Remember, survival rates depend on several factors.
 Use the menu to see other pages.

 Most tumors that begin in the thymus are thymoma, but overall, thymoma is uncommon.
-Less than 1 person out of 1.5 million people develops thymoma.
-This means about 400 people per year develop thymoma.
-However, the exact number is not known and may be increasing because computed tomography (CT) scans may be more effective at finding the tumors (see Diagnosis).
+For every 1 million people in the United States, only 1.5 people will be diagnosed with thymoma.
+This means about 400 people per year are diagnosed with this disease.
+However, the exact number is not known.
 Thymic carcinoma accounts for 20% of all tumors in the thymus.